WIRY (AM): History

 In September 2019, a coalition led by the station's news director Dave Andrews along with Clinton County businessmen and politicians was revealed to be in negotiations to purchase WIRY from Bill Santa.
 The station's full-service format was not expected to change.
 The purchase by Hometown Communications, LLC, at a price of $287,500, was consummated on December 27, 2019.
 The new owners did not continue the local marketing agreement with Radioactive, LLC, to simulcast on WIRY-FM, which went off the air in early 2020.
 Andrews' group, who called themselves the "Four Amigos", vowed to restore local management to the station (Santa did not live in Plattsburgh by the time of the sale) and keep it viable; they also tightened WIRY's playlist, focusing exclusively on songs from the 1950s, 1960s, and 1970s rather than its previous mixture of oldies and newer music.

 On March 12, 2025, WIRY announced the cancellation of all of the station's spoken word programming and unveiled plans to introduce special pre-recorded segments celebrating the station's diamond anniversary.
 After fierce listener backlash, WIRY acknowledged the next day that this programming stunt was actually a farewell montage, and that WIRY was shutting down.
 WIRY ownership blamed the change on the shift of music listening habits to online platforms, which diverted listeners away from local full-service radio; the station also cited an increase in music royalties and an inability to recruit advertising salespeople.
 WIRY formally submitted its silent notification to the Federal Communications Commission (FCC) in early June 2025, saying that it had left the air on May 27; the FCC cancelled the station's license on September 18, 2025.

+In January 2026, Mermel & McLain Management, owner of WDEV and several other radio stations in neighboring Vermont, filed to purchase the dormant WIRY license, which had been reinstated in November 2025.
+Principals Myers Mermel and Caroline McLain intend to relaunch the station with a Plattsburgh-oriented morning news program, with the rest of its programming being simulcast from WDEV.